 This is one of the cherries on top of the Berlin city sundae.
-It’s a historic market place that is finally finding its way into modern Berlin life.
+It’s a historic market place that found its way into modern Berlin life.
 After getting dangerously close to becoming part of a German supermarket giant, it was rescued by neighborhood locals to make it into an inclusive marketplace representative of the city’s bountiful cultural population and young leader of the slow food movement.

 It’s not only a market with delectable options for the pickiest of eaters but also a meeting place for real-time education about ethical and sustainable food production.